Shortening: Shortened dough

-A "short" dough is crumbly, and will crack or crumble if stretched too far.
+A short dough is crumbly; it will crack or crumble if stretched too far.

-A "long" dough can be stretched easily.
+A long dough can be stretched easily.

-A short dough is one that is crumbly or mealy.
-The opposite of a short dough is a "long" dough, one that stretches.
+A short dough, or shortened dough, is one that is crumbly or mealy.
+The opposite of a short dough is a long dough, one that stretches.

 Vegetable shortening (or butter, or other solid fats) can produce both types of dough; the difference is in technique.
-To produce a short dough, which is commonly used for tarts, the shortening is cut into the flour with a food processor, a pastry blender, a pair of table knives, fingers, or other utensil until the resulting mixture has a fine, cornmeal-like texture.
-For a long dough, the shortening is cut in only until the pea-sized crumbs are formed, or even larger lumps may be included.
-After cutting in the fat, the liquid (if any) is added and the dough is shaped for baking.
+To produce a short dough, which is commonly used for tarts, the shortening is cut into the flour with a food processor, a pastry blender, a pair of table knives, fingers, or other utensils until the resulting mixture has a fine, cornmeal-like texture.
+For a long dough, the shortening is cut in only until pea-sized crumbs are formed, or even larger lumps may be included.
+After cutting the fat in, the liquid (if any) is added and the dough is shaped for baking.

 Neither short dough nor long flake dough are considered to be creamed or stirred batters.

 Types

-In the most general sense, shortening is a hydrogenated fat, and it is used to make a short dough by physically or mechanically reducing the length of fibers.
+In the most general sense, shortening is a hydrogenated fat, and it is used to make a short dough by mechanically reducing the length of fibers.
 Not everything that can shorten dough is necessarily called by the name of shortening.
 For example, butter and margarine can be used to shorten dough; however, these are not usually called shortening.
 Similarly, liquid shortening is a pourable liquid that most home cooks would not recognize as shortening.

 In baking, different shortening products have different shortening power, or ability to affect a dough's composition.
 For example, lard has higher shortening power than butter, due to butter's water content.
 Similarly, melted vegetable shortening has a higher shortening power than the same vegetable shortening in solid form.

-Modern margarine is made mainly of refined vegetable oil and water, and may also contain milk.
+Modern margarine is made mainly of refined vegetable oil and water, and it may also contain milk.

-Vegetable shortening shares many properties with lard: both are semi-solid fats with a higher smoke point than butter and margarine.
+Vegetable shortening shares many properties with lard: both are semi-solid fats with higher smoke points than butter and margarine.
 They contain less water and are thus less prone to splattering, making them safer for frying.
-Lard and vegetable shortening have a higher fat content, compared to about 80% for butter and margarine.
+Lard and vegetable shortening have higher fat contents, compared to about 80% for butter and margarine.

-Specialized cake margarines and shortenings tend to contain a few percent of monoglycerides whereas other margarines typically have less.
-Called emulsified shortenings or high-ratio shortenings, they blend better with hydrophilic ingredients such as sugar.
-A high-ratio shortening is used in cake recipes whose ratio of flour to sugar (by weight) has a higher amount of sugar.
+Specialized cake margarines and shortenings tend to contain a few percent of monoglycerides, whereas other margarines typically have less.
+Called emulsified shortenings or high-ratio shortenings, they blend better with hydrophilic ingredients, such as sugar.
+A high-ratio shortening is used in cake recipes whose ratio of sugar to flour (by weight) is higher.